Property Value

 Surely the real cost of the project should reflect the decrease in value of people’s homes.
 So, even with a 15% average property value decline, we have an additional project cost of $180 million.
 RETA’s position is that homeowners and landowners need to be compensated for the decrease in the value of their properties and that they should be compensated at new-build value – not fair market value after that has been driven down by as much as 40% or more.

-Burying the lines in an urban setting (i.e., the Sherwood Park Greenbelt and Ellerslie [AltaLink's and EPCOR's "preferred" route]) completely mitigates the damage to property value and is far more cost effective than forcing hundreds or thousands of families to move (or live with the debilitating impacts of EMF and the corona effect).
+Burying the lines in an urban setting completely mitigates the damage to property value and is far more cost effective than forcing hundreds or thousands of families to move (or to live next to ugly overhead lines and towers with the debilitating impacts of EMFs and the corona effect).
 In rural settings, we need to be sensitive to the environment and farming practices, but with modern-day undergrounding techniques, it is completely viable to farm land that has underground transmission lines.
 Again, burying the line is the answer.